simonemargio/CompagniaAerea/README.md

 All the routes proposed by the company may include stopovers.
 If there are no flights available for the selected route, the company will notify the user appropriately.

 With each purchase, the user accumulates points, in proportion to the cost of the booked route.
 Accumulating points allows you to accrue discounts for subsequent trips.
-Before proceeding with the booking, therefore, the system appropriately checks whether the user has discounts, and possibly applies them, if the user wishes.
+Before proceeding with the booking, therefore, the system appropriately checks whether the user has discounts, and possibly applies them if the user wishes.

 Before access by the user, the system can allow the airline to add new routes (both new destinations and new flights) and to remove them.